-CHN opposes budget enforcement procedures that are limited to across-the-board spending cuts without requiring revenue increases and/or reductions in tax expenditures, as well as budget rules changes that make it easier to cut taxes while making it procedurally difficult to consider revenue or expenditure increases.
+CHN opposes budget enforcement procedures that are limited to across-the-board spending cuts without requiring revenue increases and/or reductions in tax expenditures.
 CHN opposes the use of "dynamic scoring" to justify costly tax cuts.
 Economists across the ideological spectrum agree that its use is more a political tool than a reasoned assessment of policy.